jfpettit/reflo/README.md

 The Gym and Roboschool requirements will be needed to run example files that'll be added in the future.
 Note that mpi4py will require that you have a working MPI installed on your machine.
 Here are installation guides for a [Mac](http://www.science.smith.edu/dftwiki/index.php/Install_MPI_on_a_MacBook), and for [Windows](https://nyu-cds.github.io/python-mpi/setup/).

 ## Usage
-rlpack-tf can be used in the command line or in python files/Jupyter notebooks.
+reflo can be used in the command line or in python files/Jupyter notebooks.
 To use it in the command line:

 ```
-cd rlpack-tf
+cd reflo
 python runner.py -h
 ```